icapetti/advanced-mysql-for-analysis-and-bi/queries/02-analyzing-website-performance/README.md

 Website content analysis is about understanding which pages are seen the most by your users, to identify where to focus on improving your business.
 Common use cases:
 - Finding the most-viewed pages that customers view on your website.
 - Identifying the most common entry pages to your website - the first thing a user sees
-- For most-viewed pages and most comm.on entry pages, understanding how those pages perform for your business objectives.
+- For most-viewed pages and most common entry pages, understanding how those pages perform for your business objectives.
 ---
 ## 01 Finding top website pages
 ### Case